Skip to main content

 ESRB rules loot boxes in video games is not gambling

 The ESRB ruled that video game loot boxes cannot be called gambling.
-This ruling will likely disappoint many gamers
+This ruling will likely disappoint many gamers.

 What are Loot Boxes?

-A loot box is an in-game box that contains randomly generated items for the game.
-Players can win some very high-value items, if luck is on their side.
-Many games that were free-to-play, used these to make money, charging players small amounts of money to purchase a box.
-However, recently full-priced games have started including loot boxes.
+These are in-game boxes that contain randomly generated items for the game.
+Players can win some very high-value items if luck is on their side.
+Many free-to-play games use these to make money, charging players small amounts of money to purchase a box.
+However, recently, full-priced games have started, including loot boxes.
+The biggest recent offenders are Middle Earth: Shadow of War and the upcoming Star Wars: Battlefront 2.
+Both the games cost $60 or more to purchase.

-The biggest recent offenders are Middle Earth: Shadow of War, and the upcoming Star Wars: Battlefront 2, despite both games costing $60 or more to purchase.
-Both of these games allow players to have a better chance to get much better items if they spend money on purchasing loot boxes.
+These games enable players to increase their likelihood of obtaining superior items by investing money in purchasing loot boxes.
 Star Wars: Battlefront 2 could even give players a significant advantage in-game thanks to the system, leading some people to call the game pay-to-win.

-Loot Boxes Not Real Gambling
+Loot Boxes Are Not Real Gambling